AMStephens/Udacity-Pipeline-Project/README.md

 Go back to the Agent pool in Devops, and add a new Agent:
 ![image](https://user-images.githubusercontent.com/71175451/234280308-f6d2fcdc-c7a7-4767-b4f5-96c139cf793c.png)
 ![image](https://user-images.githubusercontent.com/71175451/234280530-6ddd7796-016b-4ff5-8e01-fd912d9d9131.png)
-Then enter the following commands back in the cloud shell to downlod, create and configure the agent (some values will need to change to match the ones given in your setup):
+Then enter the following commands back in the cloud shell to download, create and configure the agent (some values will need to change to match the ones given in your setup):
 ```
 curl -O https://vstsagentpackage.azureedge.net/agent/2.202.1/vsts-agent-linux-x64-2.202.1.tar.gz
 mkdir myagent && cd myagent